Creative Writing Minor

 The minor in creative writing, available to students in majors other than English, requires the following six courses:

-- Four four-credit courses that must be drawn from 3000 level and above, English writing courses, or communication writing courses crosslisted with English.
-These courses have the CVW attribute code; a list of such courses appears on the page for the English major with Creative Writing concentration.
+- Four four-credit Creative Writing courses that must be drawn from 3000 level and above, English writing courses, or communication writing courses crosslisted with English.
+These courses have the CVW attribute code.
 JOUR 3741 JOURNALISM WORKSHOP: REPORTING may only apply to the major if JOUR 3742 JOURNALISM WORKSHOP: FNN is also taken, in which case they will be considered as the equivalent of one four-credit course.
 Writing tutorials with a mentor are also accepted.

 Creative Writing Minor for English Majors